 How to cook in your oven:

-If you do choose to cook these in your oven, use 1 Tbsp of olive oil instead of 2 tsps, and cook for 25-30 minutes on 400 degrees F, checking for doneness around the 25 minute point and making sure that you toss here and there so the bottoms don't get burned.
+If you do choose to cook these sweet potatoes in your oven, use 1 tablespoon of olive oil instead of 2 tsps, and cook for 25-30 minutes on 400 degrees F, checking for doneness around the 25 minute point and making sure that you toss here and there so the bottoms don't get burned.

 How to make French Fries instead: